artemijan/school_api/README.md

 pip install Flask
 pip install SQLAlchemy
 ```
-# Information about Models in app
+# Information about Models in API
 - we are using [sqlAlchemy](http://www.sqlalchemy.org/), so you need to check this docs first
 - each implemented Model class should have "\__plural__" property (is needed for "jsonify", array representation)
 and "as_dict()" method that returns dictionary representation of this instance: